Parts of Car Interior and Their Functions Explained

 While driving, a cup or beverage holder is used as a table for a car restaurant or to hold drinks.

-Cars and seats can be fashioned out of them or hung on the walls of planes, boats, buses, and trains.
+They can be fashioned into cars and seats or hung on the walls of planes, boats, buses, and trains.

 These materials are long-lasting, sturdy, and simple to work with.
-Drinks, snacks, and other small items can be stored in it, so if you are the type that loves eating while driving, especially when you are in haste or late for work, and you can’t help but take a bite.
+Drinks, snacks, and other small items can be stored in them, so if you love eating while driving, especially when you are in haste or late for work and you can’t help but take a bite, you can store them in them.

 Parking Brake or an Emergency Brake